iamdavidfrancis/talesoforlandia/history/swords-3.md

 ---
 layout: page
 title: Swords of Orlandia III
 subtitle: The Khaz'Radan Prophecy
 share-img: https://statics.orlandia.talesoforlandia.com/past-orlandias/swords/swords-3-logo.png
-meta-description: The third intallment of Swords of Orlandia, the Khaz'Radan Prophecy was the Interactive Convention Experience (ICE) for Anime Festival Orlando 2009
+meta-description: The third intallment of Swords of Orlandia, the Khaz'Radan Prophecy was the Live Action Convention Experience (LACE) for Anime Festival Orlando 2009
 ---

 {:.text-center}
 ![Swords of Orlandia: The Khaz'Radan Prophecy ][swords-3-logo]

 {:.text-muted.text-center}
-*Illustration by Damon Dykes ([http://damondrawsart.com](http://damondrawsart.com))*
+_Illustration by Damon Dykes ([http://damondrawsart.com](http://damondrawsart.com))_

-The third intallment of Swords of Orlandia, the Khaz'Radan Prophecy was the Interactive Convention Experience (ICE) for Anime Festival Orlando 2009
+The third intallment of Swords of Orlandia, the Khaz'Radan Prophecy was the Live Action Convention Experience (LACE) for Anime Festival Orlando 2009
 It include the first "Tales of Orlandia," which is a collection of short stories that were released in installments as a lead up to the convention.
 These were also included in a printed book that was distributed at the show.
 A PDF of these can be found <a href="https://statics.orlandia.talesoforlandia.com/past-orlandias/swords/swords-of-orlandia-3.pdf" target="_blank">here</a>.

 # Gameplay

-*(As was posted on the AFO website)*
+_(As was posted on the AFO website)_

 "Defeat me if you think you can, or serve me if you wish.
 Until that day you are all… banished from Orlandia!"